 That’s the source of my annoyance – my frustration.

 Add in the started yet not finished jobs around it, along with the resultant mess, & that’s more fuel for the fire.

-That I create and re-create each time it enters my field of vision.
+That I create and re-create this thinking each time it enters my field of vision.

 Simon won’t indulge me though – recognizing my question as a variation on a theme regularly invoked when we pass the fences:

 Okay, let’s see who can come with an answer that makes sense.

 Whoever comes up with the most plausible answer (for my original question) wins.